Jenna Buglioni: College

-During the 2023–24 season, in her senior year, she recorded 15 goals and 23 assists in 35 games.
-She led the team with three shorthanded goals, and ranked second on the team in game-winning goals with five.
-On February 3, 2024, she scored her first career hat-trick in a game against Bemidji State.
-She helped lead the Buckeyes to their second national championship in program history.
+During the 2023–24 season, in her senior year, she recorded 15 goals and 23 assists for 38 points in 35 games.
+She led the team with three short-handed goals, the most in a single season by a Buckeye in nearly 20 years, and ranked second on the team with five game-winning goals.
+On February 3, 2024, she scored her first career hat-trick in a 9–1 victory over Bemidji State.
+Ohio State won the 2024 NCAA National Championship, defeating Wisconsin 1–0 on March 24, 2024, in Durham, New Hampshire, to capture the program's second national title.
+The championship avenged Ohio State's 1–0 overtime loss to Wisconsin in the 2023 championship game.